Thank you for visiting our website.

 Main indication

-Residual bone height is < 3 mm Residual bone height is between 3 and 6 mm
+Residual bone height is < 3 mm Residual bone height between 3 and 6 mm

-Possible bone gain Significant (suitable for severe defects) Moderate (suitable for intermediate cases)
+Possible bone gain Significant (suited to severe deficits) Moderate (suited to intermediate cases)

-Invasiveness More invasive (lateral window) Less invasive (through the implant site)
+Invasiveness More invasive (lateral window) Less invasive (via the implant site)

 Operating time Longer Shorter

-Risk of complications Higher risk of sinus membrane perforation but significant visibility Lower risk, but limited indications and membrane not visible in case of perforation
+Risk of complications Higher risk of sinus membrane perforation but significant visibility Lower risk, but limited indications and membrane not visible in the event of perforation

-Implant placement Rarely possible in one stage Often possible in one stage
+Implant placement Rarely possible in a single procedure Often possible in a single procedure

-In summary: the lateral approach is more suitable for complex cases with significant bone deficiency, while the crestal approach is preferred for moderate situations due to its greater simplicity.
+In summary: the lateral approach is better suited to complex cases with marked bone deficiency, while the crestal approach is preferred for moderate cases due to its greater simplicity.

-Allografts, derived from treated and virus-inactivated human bone, have the advantage of not requiring a second surgical site, thus reducing the duration of the procedure.
-They offer an unlimited supply of grafts and good osteoconductive properties.
-However, unlike autografts (grafts taken from the recipient patient), it does not have osteogenic properties and its use is subject to specific regulations that are distinct from those governing medical devices.
+Allografts, derived from treated and virus-inactivated human bone, have the advantage of not requiring a second surgical site, thus reducing procedure time.
+They offer an unlimited quantity of grafts and good osteoconductive properties.
+However, unlike autografts (grafts taken from the recipient patient), they do not possess osteogenic properties, and their use is subject to specific regulations, distinct from those governing medical devices.

 Xenografts, derived from animal bone, share some similar advantages: no additional harvesting, reduced surgical time and unlimited availability.
-In addition, they benefit from medical device status.
-However, they do not have osteogenic properties and remain poorly remodellable, which can limit their complete integration.
+Furthermore, they are classified as medical devices.
+However, they do not possess osteogenic properties and are relatively unremodelable, which can limit their complete integration.

-Finally, synthetic bone substitutes, produced in laboratories, represent a reliable and economical alternative.
-They avoid the need for a second surgical site, reduce the duration of the procedure and offer an unlimited quantity of grafts, with the added advantage of relatively low cost and their status as medical devices.
-Their limitations lie in their lack of osteogenic properties and results that are sometimes less predictable than those obtained with other types of grafts.
+Finally, laboratory-produced synthetic bone substitutes are a reliable and cost-effective alternative.
+They eliminate the need for a second surgical site, reduce the procedure time and offer an unlimited supply of grafts, with the added advantage of a relatively low cost and their status as medical devices.
+Their limitations lie in the lack of osteogenic properties and results that are sometimes less predictable than those obtained with other types of grafts.

-Studies show implant survival rates of over 95% after sinus lift, comparable to implants placed in native bone.
-The prognosis is excellent when planning, biomaterial selection and surgical technique are followed correctly.
+Studies show implant survival rates exceeding 95% after a sinus lift, comparable to implants placed in native bone.
+The prognosis is excellent when proper planning, biomaterial selection and surgical technique are followed.

 Boyne PJ, James RA.
 Grafting of the maxillary sinus floor with autogenous marrow and bone.
 J Oral Surg.
 1980;38(8):613–616.